How to Replace Your Lost or Damaged Alaska Fishing License?

 When contacting them, provide your full name, phone number, and details of your original license to expedite the process.

-• Keep a Digital Copy: Consider keeping a digital copy of your license on your phone.
-This can be handy if you lose the physical copy.
+• Keep a Digital Copy: It’s advisable to maintain a digital copy of your fishing license on your mobile device.
+This can be extremely useful if you misplace the physical copy while out fishing.

 Conclusion